digikar99/numericals/README.md

 - [SIMD Medium] Implementing comparison operators: translating between 1 and 0 of the non-lisp world to `t` and `nil` of the lisp world; perhaps, adding a parameter that enables or disables this translation
-- [SIMD Hard] Speeding up aref using SIMD or otherwise: we are 5-20x slower than numpy.
-A part of the reason is because numpy provides array slices, and I do not know the equivalent for common lisp based systems.
 - [SIMD Medium] Speeding up `concatenate` for axis>0.
 - [SIMD Easy] Determining and Implementing Trigonometric functions
 - [SIMD Easy] Implementing bit-wise boolean operators